Elbeera/Elbeera/README.md

 Hi there! 👋🏼

-My name is Hothyfa, I'm a junior web developer who's looking for new opportunities!
+My name is Hothyfa, I'm a Software Developer who's looking for new opportunities!

 💻 I'm looking for a job in (Javascript, React / React Native, AWS) <br />
 🌴 I'm currently learning Typescript <br />